5 Ways to Set Yourself Up for a Good Night’s Sleep

 Minimize caffeine during the day, especially before bed, as it is a stimulant.
 And though that glass of red wine may make you feel sleepy, alcohol actually impedes our bodies from getting good quality rest—so imbibe wisely.

 For those nights you need a little more help to slip into slumber, enter Uleva Sleep.
-This blend combines the sleep cycle-regulating effects of melatonin with the balancing effects of CBD, giving a swift one-two punch to restless nights.
+This blend combines the sleep cycle-regulating effects of melatonin with the balancing effects of hemp, giving a swift one-two punch to restless nights.
 Take one capsule as needed about 30 minutes before bed to unwind and prepare your mind and body to drift off to dreamland.

 ESTABLISH A ROUTINE